-Supporting Women in Engineering
+Supporting Our Women

 The Viterbi School offers over 30 unique majors and areas of emphasis.
 Our women flourish in an environment focused on collaboration and teamwork.
 Group projects promote communication over competition and prepare our students for engineering in the real world.